MicrosoftDocs/azure-docs/articles/azure-vmware/configure-identity-source-vcenter.md

 > - Remove all existing external identity sources.

 > [!NOTE]
+>
-> [Export the certificate for LDAPS authentication](#optional-export-the-certificate-for-ldaps-authentication) and [Upload the LDAPS certificate to blob storage and generate an SAS URL](#optional-upload-the-ldaps-certificate-to-blob-storage-and-generate-an-sas-url) are optional steps.
-The certificate will be downloaded from the domain controller automatically through the **PrimaryUrl** and/or **SecondaryUrl** parameters if the **SSLCertificatesSasUrl** parameter is not provided.
-You can still provide **SSLCertificatesSasUrl** and follow the optional steps to manually export and upload the certificate.
+> - The steps to [export the certificate for LDAPS authentication](#export-the-certificate-for-ldaps-authentication-optional) and [upload the LDAPS certificate to blob storage and generate an SAS URL](#upload-the-ldaps-certificate-to-blob-storage-and-generate-an-sas-url-optional) are optional.
+If the `SSLCertificatesSasUrl` parameter is not provided, the certificate is downloaded from the domain controller automatically through the `PrimaryUrl` or `SecondaryUrl` parameters.
+To manually export and upload the certificate, you can provide the `SSLCertificatesSasUrl` parameter and complete the optional steps.
+>
+> - Run commands one at a time in the order that's described in the article.

 ## Prerequisites